luisbryandr/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?

      variable just like they might have learned in math class is a holder of value, a substitute for data

 4. What is the purpose of using functions in code?

+ to keep Code DRY and able to re use the same code somewhere else

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions